ITOCHU (OTCMKTS:ITOCY) Stock Rating Upgraded by Zacks Investment Research

-Zacks Investment Research upgraded shares of ITOCHU (OTCMKTS:ITOCY) from a hold rating to a buy rating in a research note published on Wednesday, Zacks.com reports.
-They currently have $66.00 price target on the stock.
+Zacks Investment Research upgraded shares of ITOCHU (OTCMKTS:ITOCY) from a hold rating to a buy rating in a research note published on Tuesday morning, Zacks.com reports.
+They currently have $64.00 target price on the stock.

 According to Zacks, “ITOCHU Corporation operates as a general trading company.
 It is involved in domestic trading, import/export, and overseas trading of various products such as textile, machinery, information and communications technology, aerospace, electronics, energy, metals, minerals, chemicals, forest products, general merchandise, food, finance, realty, insurance, and logistics services, as well as business investment in Japan and overseas.
 ITOCHU Corporation is headquartered in Tokyo, Japan. “

-Hedge funds have recently modified their holdings of the business.
-Parametric Portfolio Associates LLC lifted its holdings in shares of ITOCHU by 0.9% in the 2nd quarter.
-Parametric Portfolio Associates LLC now owns 990,881 shares of the company’s stock worth $57,005,000 after buying an additional 8,832 shares during the period.
-FCA Corp TX bought a new position in shares of ITOCHU in the 2nd quarter worth $230,000.
-Teachers Retirement System of The State of Kentucky raised its position in shares of ITOCHU by 23.1% in the 1st quarter.
+A number of large investors have recently bought and sold shares of the stock.
+Parametric Portfolio Associates LLC boosted its stake in ITOCHU by 0.9% during the second quarter.
+Parametric Portfolio Associates LLC now owns 990,881 shares of the company’s stock worth $57,005,000 after acquiring an additional 8,832 shares in the last quarter.
+Teachers Retirement System of The State of Kentucky boosted its stake in ITOCHU by 23.1% during the first quarter.
 Teachers Retirement System of The State of Kentucky now owns 274,370 shares of the company’s stock worth $17,923,000 after acquiring an additional 51,570 shares in the last quarter.
-Finally, Boston Private Wealth LLC bought a new position in shares of ITOCHU in the 1st quarter worth $359,000.
-Institutional investors and hedge funds own 0.21% of the company’s stock.
+Boston Private Wealth LLC bought a new stake in ITOCHU during the first quarter worth about $359,000.
+Finally, FCA Corp TX bought a new stake in ITOCHU during the second quarter worth about $230,000.
+0.21% of the stock is currently owned by institutional investors and hedge funds.

 ITOCHU Corp. engages in business of product trading and business investment activities.
 It operates through the following segments: Textile; Machinery; Metals and Minerals; Energy and Chemicals; Food; ICT and Realty; and Others.
 The Textile segment covers fiber, raw materials, textile fabrics, clothing apparel, and brand marketing business.